Understanding Endocrine Disorders and Skin Disorders

 - Treatment: Melatonin

 Please note that all the signs may not be present.
-Also, these disorders can mimic one another, so that it may be necessary to test for multiple endocrine disorders.
+Also, these disorders can mimic one another, so it may be necessary to test for multiple endocrine disorders.

 For more information on this subject, speak to the veterinarian who is treating your pet.